October 1, 2020, by jhillary1

 Find out how you can develop your leadership skills through sport on the University’s Sports website.

 Want to find out how involvement in sport can enhance your employability?
-Read our article, Kick-start your career in sport, on pages 18 and 19 of our 2021 Careers Handbook.
+Read our article, Kick-start your career in sport, in our online careers guide, begin!.

 If a career in sport interests you, have a look at our working in sport page.